rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

   - Any time there are significant spikes and troughs of demand on the infrastructure.
   - For new organizations without the capital to invest in hardware.
-  - When the organization is growing rapidly and scaling hardware would be problematic.
+  - When the organization is growing rapidly, and scaling hardware would be problematic.
   - When there is pressure on the organization to limit capital expenditure and to move to operating expenditure.
-  - For specific line of business, trial, or temporary infrastructure needs.
+  - For a specific line of business, trial, or temporary infrastructure needs.

 #### When not to use IaaS

-Although IaaS has advantages when scalability and quick provisioning are beneficial, the following are situations in which its limitations might be problematic:
+Although IaaS has advantages when scalability and quick provisioning are beneficial, the following is a situation in which its limitations might be problematic:

 - Regulatory compliance makes the offshoring or outsourcing of data storage and processing difficult.

 ### Conclusion

 _Cloud computing_ doesn't describe a single thing.
 Instead, it's a general term that describes a variety of services, from IaaS at the base, through PaaS as a development tool, to SaaS replacing on-premises applications.
-Understanding these differences is critical for an organization considering moving to cloud to ensure cost an performance align with organizational goals.
+Understanding these differences is critical for an organization considering moving to the cloud to ensure the cost and performance align with organizational goals.